A.C.T. Intl Policies

 - The Kingdom value of all of our Departments is not dependent upon the amount of revenue generated; however, a non-profit structure and Home Office is not required if contributions are not being received to support the efforts of the Department.
 The Policy is stated in terms of the required Administrative Assessment because it is the most objective, consistent means of evaluating the need for non-profit status and a Home Office and setting the standards for receiving these benefits.

 - Every A.C.T.
-Intl Department is required to contribute a minimum of $50 to $25 per month to the Home Office Administrative General Fund for a total of $600 to $300 per year.
+Intl Department is required to contribute a minimum of $25 per month to the Home Office Administrative General Fund for a total of $300 per year.

-- Any Department generating $500 to $250 and per month or $6000 to $3000 per year of revenue (donor support and/or other forms of revenue) for the Department meets the minimum Administrative Assessment requirement
+- Any Department generating $250 per month or $3000 per year of revenue (donor support and/or other forms of revenue) for the Department meets the minimum Administrative Assessment requirement

-- If a Department has more than one Fund in their Department, it is a minimum of $50/$6000 to $25/$3000 for their Department, not each Fund in the Department.
+- If a Department has more than one Fund in their Department, it is a minimum of $25/$3000 for their Department, not each Fund in the Department.

-- If Department is not generating at least $6000 to $3000 in a year, that Department can be classified as an ongoing Ministry Project.
+- If a Department is not generating at least $3000 in a year, that Department can be classified as an Ongoing Ministry Project.

 - Ministry Project staff are authorized to continue generating revenue for his/her Project Fund.
 All services related to donor care and communication will continue throughout the year.